 If your looking for a treasure to take home, shop the high-end antique shops on Royal Street.
 New Orleans is also an artist haven, and there is no shortage of colorful, whimsical artwork.
-If you are traveling with children, a good place to take them is the Aquarium of the Americas and IMAX theatre, located at the Riverwalk.
+If traveling with children, a great place to take them is the Aquarium of the Americas or IMAX theatre, located at the Riverwalk.